Limekiller/lido/README.md

 ## Lido Media Server

-A media server/webapp for downloading and consuming media hassle-free.
+A media server/webapp for managing media hassle-free.
 Intended to be run on a LAN, but can be served over the web too.
 A lido is a waterfront resort: a luxurious and fancy place where people go to relax and be entertained--just like this server!

 #### Installation